-There is an above normal probability of releases from the Washington metropolitan area's back-up water supply reservoirs for the 2021 summer and fall seasons.
+There is a normal probability of releases from the Washington metropolitan area's back-up water supply reservoirs for the 2022 summer and fall seasons.
 The use of Jennings Randolph and Little Seneca reservoirs is generally triggered by low flows brought about by a combination of low summer precipitation and low groundwater levels.
-Average precipitation in the Potomac Basin in May was 1.3 inches below normal.
-The 12-month cumulative basin precipitation is 2.6 inches below normal as of May 31.
-Streamflow is currently slightly below normal.
-Groundwater levels remain normal for most of the monitoring wells in the Basin.
-The Middle Atlantic River Forecast Center's (MARFC) outlook indicators for water resources and supplies for the Potomac Basin are good.
+Average precipitation in the Potomac Basin in May was 1.7 inches above normal, ending a long spell of relatively dry weather.
+The 12-month cumulative basin precipitation is 2.7 inches below normal as of May 31.
+Streamflow is currently above normal, and groundwater levels remain normal for most of the monitoring wells in Maryland.
+The Middle Atlantic River Forecast Center's (MARFC) outlook indicators for water resources and supplies for the Potomac Basin are fair.
 At present, there is sufficient flow in the Potomac River to meet the Washington metropolitan area's water demands without releases from upstream reservoirs.
 If low-flow conditions do develop, the Washington metropolitan area is well-protected from a water supply shortage owing to carefully designed drought-contingency plans.